-The Central Bhutan Tour will take you through a spiritual and cultural extravaganza of the valleys of Western and Central Bhutan.
+The Central Bhutan Tour will take you through the spiritual and cultural extravaganza of the valleys from west to central Bhutan.
 Savor the spicy Bhutanese cuisine, relieve city stress; be a part of Bhutanese culture and traditions; visit various temples and enjoy the local myths and legends, soak in the spectacular views of the snowcapped Himalayas; mingle with the locals; dip in a traditional wooden tub of hot stones and visit awesome places and enjoy the intricate art and architecture that is evident in almost everything and everywhere.

-Enjoy the ride through the mountains as you drive from high mountain passes to lush green valleys and riverside and be prepared for temperate to tropical weather conditions.
+Enjoy the ride through the mountains as you drive from high mountain passes to lush green valleys and riversides and be prepared for temperate to tropical weather conditions.

 Duration : 11Nights 12Days .